tenzir/tenzir/web/docs/operators/transformations/batch.md

 ## Examples

-Write exactly 1 NDJSON object at a time to a Kafka topic.
+Write exactly one NDJSON object at a time to a Kafka topic.

 ```
-... | batch 1 | to kafka -t topic write json -c
+batch 1 | to kafka -t topic write json -c
 ```